-Agent vs. Agent
+Agent Vs Agent

 A user agent acts on behalf of a user.
 Software agents include servers,proxies, spiders, browsers, and multimedia players.

 W3C:Architecture of the World Wide Web, Volume One.
 From the Introduction (December, 2004).

 User agentor user-agent or UA or browser or client or client application or client software program...all pretty much refer to the same thing.

-Many people quickly assume this term is the jargon equivalent of
+Or maybe not.Many people quickly assume this term is the jargon equivalent of

+browser(there is a much better definition of user-agent on Wikipedia).
 And while a browser may not represent you in the same way as a human agent, it does perform an action on your behalf.

 Or maybe not.